Director and Notary Public

-Outside of work, Judy delivers Meals on Wheels for Rotary.
-She also enjoys family, tramping, mountain biking, swimming, films, and wakeboarding and skiing when in her holiday home in Wanaka.
+Outside of work, Judy enjoys family, tramping, mountain biking, swimming, films, and wakeboarding and skiing when in her holiday home in Wanaka.

 Registered Legal Executive NZILE (Fellow)

 Bonita joined Hewat Galt in 1992 as a Legal Executive after six years at another Invercargill law firm.
-She holds a Legal Executive Certificate of Attainment in 1992 and holds a National Certificate in Business Administration and Computing (Level 3) and is a fellow of the New Zealand Institute of Legal Executives.
-She worked in a secretarial/legal executive role for ten years before leaving the firm to have her first child.
-Returning to the firm six months later, she currently works as the Estate Administrator.
-Bonita also runs the trust account when the trust account administrator is on leave.
-She has experience in most areas of law including family legal aid, civil, conveyancing, wills and trusts.
+She gained the Legal Executive Certificate of Attainment in 1992 and holds a National Certificate in Business Administration and Computing (Level 3) and is a fellow of the New Zealand Institute of Legal Executives.
+Bonita works as the Estate Administrator and also runs the trust account.

 Bonita prides herself on being friendly and approachable with all clients.
 When dealing with estate administration she likes to make the process run as smooth as possible to ensure that the beneficiaries have one less thing to worry about.
 Bonita tries to ensure most estates are wound up within six months, which enables the family to start dealing with the healing process after losing a loved one.

-Outside of work, Bonita helps run her husband’s concrete cutting business.
-She enjoys spending time with her school age children and husband in Central Otago.
-She also enjoys attending music, going for motorbike rides, cake decorating, writing poetry and socialising with friends.
-She has also been both Secretary and Chairperson of the of Windsor North School PTA
+Outside of work, Bonita does the bookwork for her husband’s concrete cutting business.
+She enjoys spending time with her children and husband in Central Otago.
+She also enjoys attending music concerts, going for motorbike rides, cake decorating, writing poetry and socialising with friends.

 Diana is our Receptionist who will most likely greet you when you phone or call in.
 She is more than happy to assist you with your enquiries in a friendly, professional and non-judgmental manner.